piotrplenik/clean-code-php/README.md

 Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
-These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of *Clean Code*.
+These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of the *Clean Code*.

 Inspired by [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).